-Cancer bioassays in animals have historically been the primary studies available to evaluate cancer hazard in humans, since until recently epidemiological evidence was limited.
+Cancer bioassays in animals have historically been the primary studies available to evaluate cancer hazard in humans since, until recently, epidemiological evidence was limited.
 The results of these bioassays, as well as results from screening assays for genotoxicity, are considered in a weight-of-evidence approach to determine the potential of a chemical to induce cancer in humans.
 Carcinogenicity studies in two rodent species are required for the registration of food use pesticides or when the use of a pesticide is likely to result in repeated human exposure over a considerable portion of the human lifespan (40 CFR Part 158.500).
 Rodent carcinogenicity studies identified from the data collection phase of the systematic review were evaluated for study quality and acceptable studies were evaluated in the context of the 2005 EPA Guidelines for Carcinogen Risk Assessment as described in Sections 4.2 and 4.3 below, respectively.
+This included studies using glyphosate salts, which dissociate quickly in aqueous environments to the glyphosate acid and the corresponding cation.
+The cations would not be expected to impact the toxicity results compared to studies where animals are treated with glyphosate acid alone.